Kiran7007/Interview-Preparation/docs/kotlin.md

 ## What is the difference between `cancel()` and throwing an exception?

-- Cancellation:
+Cancellation:

 ```kotlin
 job.cancel()
 ```

-- means:
+Means:

-- Normal exception:
+Normal exception:

 ```kotlin
 throw IOException()
 ```

-- means:
+Means:

-- Cancellation should normally not be treated as an application error.
+Cancellation should normally not be treated as an application error.

 ```kotlin
 catch (e: CancellationException) {